uo-datasci-specialization/c1-intro_data_sci/README.md

 * Two data visualizations: 10 points each, 20 points total (17%)
 * Production of at least one table (of summary statistics or model results): 10 points (8%)

-More information on the final project paper will provided during class.
+More information on the final project paper will be provided during class.

 # Grading Components